Using Visual AI to Speed Up Image and Video Annotation

 Option 1: YOLO for Object Detection

-YOLO is the best choice when you need fast, precise bounding box detection running entirely on your local machine.
-It excels at detecting common objects (people, cars, animals, furniture) and can process images in milliseconds.
+Reach for YOLO when you want fast, precise bounding box detection that runs entirely on your own machine.
+It's good at common objects (people, cars, animals, furniture) and processes images in milliseconds.

 Setup